Trump approaches uncatchable in Iowa

 “I’ve always said that the only way Trump can be stopped is if it’s one-on-one, but this poll makes it look like even that is difficult,” Kochel said.
 “There’s probably some room to beat him in New Hampshire, but you can’t do it if it’s DeSantis, Christie, Haley, Trump.
 He’ll win against the field every time.”

-The argument that the field would start consolidating behind a candidate other than Trump hasn’t happened following the exits of former Vice President Pence, Sen. Tim Scott (R-S.C.), and North Dakota Gov. Doug Burgum from the primary.
+The argument that the field would start consolidating behind a candidate other than Trump hasn’t happened following the exits of former Vice President Mike Pence, Sen. Tim Scott (S.C.), and North Dakota Gov. Doug Burgum from the primary.

-“You can have five points at the margin,” O’Connell said.
+“You can have five points at the margin,” Republican strategist Ford O’Connell said.
 “This is 32 points.
 It’s pretty groundbreaking even for Iowa.”